 Custom views are used to organize devices and analyze the paths between the devices.
 Path analysis and stepping stone analysis is only available from within a custom view.
 Additional information on custom view creation can be found here.

 For networks and gateways, the panel to the left will be displayed.
 The user can rename the device, assign a category and a device criticality.

-Additional information includes being able to review IP address of the connected hosts.
+Additional information includes being able to review the IP address of the connected hosts.

 The user can also search the config file for the device.

-Clicking on the arrow (>) in the above will expand the inbound and outbound connections.
+When displaying the device menu for a specific device, clicking on the arrow (>) will expand the inbound and outbound connections.
 Clicking on any service or IP will highlight the path on the topology map.
-Source objects are designated by red circles (Src) and destination objects are highlighted by blue circles (Dest).
+Source objects are designated by blue circles (Src) and destination objects are highlighted by red circles (Dest).

 Additional path information is shown including the rule associated with the path.
-Clicking on the blue text will invoke the rule table and associated information.
+Clicking on the blue text will invoke the access rules with the associated information.
 The user can also add a comment if required.

 Stepping Stone Analysis